Skip to main content

 Feedback and complaints

-If you are unhappy about any aspect of the support you receive, please talk to your Personal Adviser / Social Worker.
+If you are unhappy about any aspect of the support you receive, please talk to your Personal Adviser or Social Worker.
 They will want to help sort it out.
-If you would rather talk to someone else, you can ask to speak to their manager or call the Care Leavers Team.
+If you would rather talk to someone else, you can ask to speak to their manager or call the Leaving Care Team.

 Please call: 01733 234724